debops/debops/docs/defaults-detailed.rst

   from :envvar:`postgresql__server` variable.

 ``port``
   Optional.
-Specofy default TCP port to use for PostgreSQL server entry.
+Specify default TCP port to use for PostgreSQL server entry.
 If not specified, :envvar:`postgresql__port` value will be used instead.

 ``database``